marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 ## Linked Image Overlays

 Apply the `.overlay` class to the `<a>` that wraps an image to style the image with a blue overlay on hover and focus.
-Refer to <a href="#blog-feature">Blog Feature</a> for a dark variant on the overlay.
+Refer to <a href="#modals">modals</a> for additional options if you are launching a modal from the link.

 ```html
 <a class="overlay" href="#"><img alt="photo of David Brickman" src="/images/exec_david_brickman.jpg"></a>